fangweiliang/mqttnetwiki/Tips-and-Tricks.md

 This project only covers the implementation of a basic MQTT library.
 For best practices, general recommendation ans specifications please visit https://www.hivemq.com/mqtt/.

 # Prevent processing event published by server
 The server (broker) does not distinguish between clients and itself.
 Every message is treated the same way.
-But it is supported to skip events from the server itself by checking the `ClientId`.
+But it is supported to skip events from the server itself by checking the `ClientId` property.
 If this is set to `null` the message was sent by the server directly and processing can be skipped.